Important update regarding Real Property taxes

 On April 14, 2020, the Assembly passed AR 2020-107 which defers real property tax delinquency for tax year 2020 only.
 Payment for the first half of annual real property taxes is due July 15, 2020, and will become delinquent on July 16, 2020.
 Payment for the second half of annual real property taxes is due September 15, 2020 and will become delinquent on September 16, 2020.
 You can refer to Treasury's web page for more information regarding real property delinquency.

 Limited Service of City Hall Public Counter for Assessor's Office

-To help slow the spread of the Coronavirus (COVID-19) in the community, the Municipality of Anchorage is limiting service to its main customer counter area at City Hall until further notice.
+To help slow the spread of the Coronavirus (COVID-19) in the community, the Municipality of Anchorage is temporarily closing its main customer counter area at City Hall until further notice.
 Please check the City's website for future updates at www.muni.org regarding various impacts associated with the COVID-19 virus.
 This notice affects in-person, normal business operations tied to the Property Appraisal Division (aka Assessor's Office).

 You can still reach Property Appraisal via phone, mail, online or e-mail as follows:

 To access virtual services, you can email the Assessor's Office at firstname.lastname@example.org, call 907-343-6770, or visit www.muni.org/pa

 If you have a complex appraisal related issue that requires a meeting with our staff, please call or email to set up an appointment.